What you can expect:

 Q: When are final selections made?

 A: The decisions are made in late April or May.
-Summer Education Internships will likely be decided by early March.
+Summer Education Apprenticeships will likely be decided by early March.

 Q: What about COVID?

-A: Like many theaters we are trying to stay open and to keep producing content safely.
-We may not know our exact plans for next season but we do know that we’re going to do our best to keep going and to adapt to the limits set forth by CDC and the Governor.
-That may mean in person shows with a streaming option, or zoom readings and discussions, or other options we haven’t tried as of yet.
+A: Like many theaters, we are trying to stay open and to keep producing content safely.
+We may not know our exact plans for next season but we do know that we’re going to do our best to keep going and to adapt to the guidelines set forth by CDC and the Governor.
+That may mean in-person shows with a streaming option, or zoom readings and discussions, or other options we haven’t tried as of yet.
 Flexibility will be key.

-Portland Stage upgraded the HVAC system in the building to include bi-polar ionization technology to keep the air clean and breakdown particles; but everyone is encouraged to do as much work from home as possible.
-At the start of the season, start of rehearsal, and before tech there is a meeting to review the safety plan to ensure everyone is informed of the plan as well as expectations for their actions and those of others.
+Portland Stage upgraded the HVAC system in the building to include bi-polar ionization technology to keep the air clean and breakdown particles; but everyone is encouraged to work from home when possible.
+At the start of the season, start of rehearsal, and before tech, there is a meeting to review the safety plan to ensure everyone is informed of the plan as well as expectations for their actions and those of others.
 Everyone is encouraged to speak up and help remind others of the safety plan.

-If you are accepted into the internship program you will be guaranteed housing for the duration of the normal internship (late August through late May), whether we are able to produce theater or not.
-As long as we continue to provide you with educational experiences and tasks for you to do, you will still receive your stipend.
-We may start the season a little later or end a little earlier, but we will keep interns and staff informed as decisions are being made.
+If you are accepted into the apprenticeship program, you will be guaranteed housing for the duration of the normal apprenticeship (late August through late May), whether we are able to produce theater or not.
+As long as we continue to provide you with educational experiences and tasks that can be completed within that experience, you will receive your stipend.
+We may start the season a little later or end a little earlier, but we will keep apprentices and staff informed as decisions are being made.

-As of August 2021, those who have shown their completed vaccine card to HR are allowed to be in the building unmasked but they must keep a mask available in case they interact with a school age child or the public.
-Staff who interact with children and the public must be masked; patrons and children must be masked.
+All employees and apprentices must be fully vaccinated against COVID-19 and provide a copy of their vaccination card as a condition of accepting a position.
+However, exceptions are granted to individuals who can demonstrate a legally protected exception.
 A lot of meetings are still happening virtually and distancing is still encouraged along with proper hand hygiene.
 We are continuing to watch for updates from CDC and the State of Maine.
-We are planning on a relatively normal schedule for the 2021-2022 season.
+We are planning on a relatively normal schedule for the 2022-2023 season.